 Toughening Celeriac is slightly sensitive to ethylene and chronic exposure during long term storage will eventually cause toughening of the root.
-Control : Do not store celeriac with apples, pears, or other ethylene-producing fruits.
+Control: Do not store celeriac with apples, pears, or other ethylene-producing fruits.
+Freezing Freezing injury can occur if celeriac is stored at temperatures of 30.3°F (-0.9°C) a below.
+Symptoms of freezing injury are water-soaked areas or softening.
+Control: Avoid exposure to freezing temperatures.

-WFLO is indebted to Dr. Jeff Brecht, Institute of Food and Agricultural Sciences, University of Florida, for the review and revision of this topic.
+WFLO is indebted to Dr. Jeff Brecht, Horticultural Sciences Department, University of Florida, for the review and revision of this topic.